qecdt-cohort6/swaperation/README.md

 # Miscellaneous

-For any questions or queries related to this game, please use the following email address: benjamin.jones (at) bristol.ac.uk.
+For any questions or queries related to this game, please use the following email address: benjamin (dot) jones (at) bristol.ac.uk.

 Suggestions or contributions would be more than welcome!
 Feel free to highlight issues or make pull requests.